Board Games: 5 Reasons They're Good for You

-When you ask the average Joe or Judy if they've ever played a board game before, the typical responses include Monopoly, The game of Life, or even Risk.
+When you ask the average Joe or Judy if they've ever played a board game before, the typical responses include Monopoly, The Game of Life, or even Risk.
 Occasionally someone will throw in some party game they played at a family gathering.

 You'll also receive an amalgam of exciting or painful memories of said experiences.
 It could be their win/loss record, playing with competitive people, cards were thrown because of anger management issues, the list goes on.
 But the one constant is that almost everyone has had some experience playing a tabletop game.

 I personally grew up playing in this cardboard jungle.
 As a youngster playing Monopoly, I can remember always trying to land on Boardwalk and Park Place because I knew I was going to be rolling in the dough if another player landed there.
-As time went on (and I grew up and had more responsibilities) I lost interest and moved onto things far more intriguing like dating.
+As time went on (and I grew up and had more responsibilities), I lost interest and moved onto things far more intriguing, like dating.

 But now in recent years, with the massive influx of newer board games such as the timeless Settlers of Catan or the modern classic Ticket to Ride, I've found myself hearing the call of the wild back to the jungle.
 For the past five years since jumping back into the hobby, I've discovered so many wonderful benefits just from sitting around with a group of friends and family vying for the win.
-The purpose of this hub is to show how playing board games can actually better your life in various ways.
+The purpose of this article is to show how playing board games can actually better your life in various ways.

 What board or card games are you most familiar with or even have played the most?

-With the wide swath of social media tools such as Facebook and Twitter connecting billions of people around the globe, common thought is that our social lives should be more robust than ever.
+With the wide swath of social media tools such as Facebook and Twitter connecting billions of people around the globe, a common thought is that our social lives should be more robust than ever.
 Sadly, many scientific studies on the epidemic of loneliness and depression in our society say that this couldn't be further from the truth.
 If we're honest, more people feel more disconnected from each other than ever before.

 Face it, when's the last time you've walked through the mall or sat down in a restaurant and didn't notice a group of people spending time together with their faces lit up by phone screens?

-Benefit of gaming:
+Benefits of gaming:

 Board games force face-to-face interaction with other human beings.
 Your social life no longer consists of tweets, pics, and likes.
 It is now filled with conversation and eye contact.
 No longer are you some lifeless avatar behind a screen, you're now free to be the real imperfect you in front of a very real group of imperfect people having a great time with one another.
 This will not only teach you some very much needed social skills, but also you can make some great friends in the process.